ricardobnjunior/HU-PageScan/README.md

 ## A Fully Convolutional Neural Network for Document Segmentation in Real-World Complex Backgrounds

-This is an implementation of Halved U-net (HU-net) on Python 3, Keras and Tensorflow.
+This is an implementation of HU-PageScan on Python 3, Keras and Tensorflow.
 The training dataset is the Extended Smartdoc Dataset.
 The proposed model is based on U-net Architecture, which we halved the number of parameters.

 ### Edge detection Train:

-* Architecture used: HU-net
+* Architecture used: HU-PageScan
 * Input Image Dimensions: 512x512 (cinza - 1 channel)
 * Dimensions Output Image: 512x512 (binarizada - 1 channel)
 * Pre-trained model provided: pre_trained_model.hdf5